Phil Spector: 2003–2021: Clarkson murder and imprisonment

 On February 3, 2003, Spector shot actress Lana Clarkson in the mouth while in his mansion (the Pyrenees Castle) in Alhambra, California.
 Her body was found slumped in a chair with a single gunshot wound to her mouth.
 Spector told Esquire in July 2003 that Clarkson's death was an "accidental suicide" and that she "kissed the gun".
 The emergency call from Spector's home, made by Spector's driver, Adriano de Souza, quotes Spector as saying, "I think I killed somebody."
 De Souza added that he saw Spector come out of the back door of the house with a gun in his hand.

-Spector remained free on $1 million bail while awaiting trial.
+Spector remained free on $1-million bail while awaiting trial.
 In the meantime, Spector produced singer-songwriter Hargo Khalsa's track (known professionally as Hargo) "Crying for John Lennon", which originally appears on Hargo's 2006 album In Your Eyes.
 On a visit to Spector's mansion for an interview for the Lennon tribute film Strawberry Fields, Hargo played Spector the song and asked him to produce it.

 On March 19, 2007, Spector's murder trial began.
 Presiding Judge Larry Paul Fidler allowed the proceedings in Los Angeles Superior Court to be televised.
 On September 26, Fidler declared a mistrial because of a hung jury (ten to two for conviction).

 Released in December 2007, the song "B Boy Baby" by Mutya Buena and Amy Winehouse featured melodic and lyrical passages heavily influenced by "Be My Baby".
 As a result, Spector was given a songwriting credit on the single.
 The sections from "Be My Baby" were sung by Winehouse, not sampled from the mono single.
 Winehouse referenced her admiration of Spector's work and often performed Spector's first hit song, "To Know Him Is to Love Him".
 That same month, Spector attended the funeral of Ike Turner.
-In his eulogy, Spector criticized Tina Turner's autobiography—and its subsequent promotion by Oprah Winfrey—as a "badly written" book that "demonized and vilified Ike".
+In his eulogy, Spector criticized Tina Turner's autobiography I, Tina—and its subsequent promotion by Oprah Winfrey—as a "badly written" book that "demonized and vilified Ike".
 Spector commented that "Ike made Tina the jewel she was.
-When I went to see Ike play at the Cinegrill in the '90s ... there were at least five Tina Turners on the stage performing that night, any one of them could have been Tina Turner."
+When I went to see Ike play at the Cinegrill in the '90s ... there were at least five Tina Turners on the stage performing that night, and any one of them could have been the real Tina Turner."